Real Recipes From Real Home Cooks ®

 • 1

-In a clean, grease-free bowl, whisk the egg whites until they form soft peaks.
+In a large bowl, whisk the egg whites until they form soft peaks.

-Pour the mixture into the ramekins and place them on a baking sheet.
-Bake for 20 minutes, then remove the ramekins from the oven and leave to cool.
+Scoop the mixture into the prepared ramekins and place them on a baking sheet.
+Bake for 20 minutes, then remove the ramekins from the oven to let cool (they will deflate a bit).
+Do not turn the oven off.

 Turn the souffles out on to a baking sheet and sprinkle with the remaining cheese.
 Bake again for 5 minutes and serve immediately.